support@altumed.com

 An Overview of Medicaid Credentialing

-Medicaid credentialing refers to the process whereby a healthcare provider obtains approval to bill state Medicaid programs for services provided to Medicaid beneficiaries.
-Credentialing ensures providers meet the professional, legal, and ethical standards required for participation in Medicaid.
+Medicaid credentialing allows providers to bill state Medicaid for services to beneficiaries.
+Credentialing verifies providers meet Medicaid's professional and ethical standards.

-Providers must understand Medicaid credentialing since being credentialed is mandatory to get reimbursements from Medicaid for services rendered.
+Providers must be credentialed to get Medicaid reimbursements.
 Without proper credentialing, providers cannot get paid for treating Medicaid patients.

 Medicaid credentialing is required for both individual providers and healthcare facilities.
-Physicians, nurse practitioners, physician assistants, therapists, counselors, and other clinical staff must be credentialed.
+Clinical staff like physicians, NPs, PAs, and therapists must be credentialed.

-Hospitals, clinics, labs, home health agencies, and other organizational providers also need to complete facility credentialing.
+Hospitals, clinics, labs, home health agencies, and other providers must complete facility credentialing.

 Who Needs Medicaid Credentialing?